Munter/netlify-plugin-subfont/talk/index.md

 - Spec focused on avoiding unnessessary downloads
 - Delays the reading experience due to blocking behavior
 - Techniques for optimizing range from easy to extremely hard
+- You need to know the tradeoffs and you need a strategy

 ## About subfont

+- Automates a very efficient strategy for static pages
 - Demo before/after measurements

 ### Features